GolezTrol/ts-game-001/diary/README.md

 # Diary

+2021-02-01

+- Thinking about vehicles.
+The 16x16 sprites take quite some space.
+4 8x8 blocks per sprite.
+I got 8 per car, but I don't think it's enough for reasonably smooth animation.
+- I added an 8x8 car with 16 steps of rotations.
+That's half as much space as the other, and smoother movement.
+8x8 should be enough, since you were just a pixel in the original game :p
+- Also trying with just 4 16x16 sprites = a quarter rotation, and solve the rest by rotating the sprite and swapping palette colors.

 2021-01-29

 - Played a bit with the palette.
 'C' toggles color scheme for the car.
 Greys for the weels are updated with the tic.